-On days off (and some afternoons) we can take volunteers to a nearby small hotel that has a pool overlooking the languid, relaxing Nam Ngum river.
+We are currently located in fairly rural Laos in a village known as Ban Namark and you will be living in an authentic Lao setting.
+On days off (and some afternoons), we can take volunteers to a nearby small hotel that has a pool overlooking the languid, relaxing Nam Ngum river.
 You can watch long boats travel down the river or see local fisherman getting their catch of the day.
 They do charge a small fee to use the pool (around \$3.00 USD) and you can bring your own drinks and food, or walk to a next door restaurant to fill up after an afternoon at the pool.

 There are two main markets nearby the center.
 The closest one (small market) is about a 5 min walk and has a few small shops and local style food.
 The further market (big market) is about a 40 min walk and has a larger variety of shops and local stalls.
-Near the big market there are also a larger variety of shops and restaurants that you might want to walk through or try as well.